-Parameters Description Configuration file Selected configuration file.
-For information only, is configured in the S7-TCP (on page 14) tab.
-Connections Configuration of the connections Connection list List with all configured connections.
-Displays the connection names with the corresponding Net addresses.
-The connection parameters are displayed when the connection name is selected.
-Edit connection Settings for the connection Net address Corresponds to the Net address property in variable configuration.
+Parameter Description Net address Corresponds to the Net address property in variable configuration.
+Default: 0 A unique net address must be issued foe each connection.
+The uniqueness is validated by clicking on the Save button.
 Connection name Freely definable name.
-Primary connection Configuration of the primary connection.
-IP address Depends on the settings of the S7 TCP Runtime.
+Default: Default name Primary connection Configuration of the primary connection.
+When Runtime is started, the driver first attempts to establish a connection to the PLC using this address.
+If this connection fails, a substitute connection - if configured - is established using the secondary connection.
+Note: The entry is checked by clicking on the Save button.
+IP address/host name Addressing of the primary connection to the PLC via IP address or host name.
+Depends on the settings of the S7 TCP Runtime.
 Communication is performed via port 102.
 Local TSAP TSAP for this station.
 It consists of two groups (bytes).
 Each group is built from two hexadecimal characters, and the two groups are separated by a blank or a dot.
-First group: can contain a device identification ▶ Second group: is always 0 Recommended setting: 01.00 Example: 01.00 = PD communicates directly with the connected SIMATIC components Remote TSAP TSAP for the partner station (S7 CPU).
+First group:Can contain a device identification Second group:is always 00 Default: 01.00 Recommended setting: 01.00 Example: 01.00 = PD communicates directly with the connected SIMATIC components Remote TSAP TSAP for the partner station (S7 CPU).
 It consists of two groups (bytes).
 Each group is built from two hexadecimal characters, and the two groups are separated by a blank or a dot.
 First group: Contains a device identification, for which resources are reserved in the SIMATIC-S7.
-Possible device identifications: 01 = PD 02 = OM (Operating &amp; Monitoring) 03 = Other Second group: Contains the addressing of the SIMATIC station, with which communication should be established.
-Divided into: (Bit 75) = Rack (subsystem) (Bit 40) = CPU slot Attention: Not the communication processor slot, but the CPU on which the PLC program also runs.
+Possible device identifications: 01 = PD 02 = OM (Operating & Monitoring) 03 = Other Second group: Contains the addressing of the SIMATIC station, with which communication should be established.
+Divided into: (Bit 75) = Rack (subsystem)

+(Bit 4...0) = CPU slot

+Attention: Not the communication processor slot, but the CPU on which the PLC program also runs.
 Usually: Slot 2.
-Sample configuration: OS communicates via the SIMATIC with the assembly group in rack 2 Help rule for rack/slot group: Left character = rack 2